Ribbon Schur Functors: Abstract

 \section{Abstract}

-We investigate a connection between Koszul algebras and a generalization of the classical notion of Schur functors.
-This leads us to a canonical concatenation/near-concatenation short exact sequence of functors that may be used as a defining property of Koszulness.
-We further generalize these ribbon Schur functors to the notion of a multi-Schur functor and construct a canonical filtration whose associated graded pieces are described explicitly.
-Further applications to the equivariant structure of derived invariants of Koszul modules are explored at the end.
+We investigate a generalization of the classical notion of a Schur functor associated to a ribbon diagram.
+These functors are defined with respect to an arbitrary algebra, and in the case that the underlying algebra is the symmetric/exterior algebra, we recover the classical definition of Schur/Weyl functors, respectively.
+In general, we construct a family of $3$-term complexes categorifying the classical concatenation/near-concatenation identity for symmetric functions, and one of our main results is that the exactness of these $3$-term complexes is equivalent to the Koszul property of the underlying algebra $A$.
+We further generalize these ribbon Schur functors to the notion of a multi-Schur functor and construct a canonical filtration of these objects whose associated graded pieces are described explicitly; one consequence of this filtration is a complete equivariant description of the syzygies of arbitrary Segre products of Koszul modules over the Segre product of Koszul algebras.
+Further applications to the equivariant structure of derived invariants, symmetric function identities, and Koszulness of certain classes of modules are explored at the end, along with a characteristic-free computation of the regularity of the Schur functor $\bbs^\lambda$ applied to the tautological subbundle on projective space.